ArionSaad/Data-Collection-Pipeline/README.md

 - Modified the webdriver to run in headless mode.
 - Created a docker image of scraper and uploaded to dockerhub.
+- Created an EC2 instance to run the docker image on AWS.